-These symptoms may begin as soon as 24 hours after birth or as late as 10 days.
-They are not only uncomfortable for the newborn baby but can also be deadly.
-The severity of the symptoms will vary based on the type of substance used, the last time it was used, and whether the baby is premature or full-term.
-In many cases, the symptoms last for up to five days.
+These symptoms may begin as soon as 24 hours after birth or as late as ten days.
+They are not only uncomfortable for the newborn baby, but they can also be deadly.
+The severity of drug baby symptoms will vary based on the type of substance used, the last time it was used, and whether the baby is premature or full-term.
+In many cases, symptoms last for up to five days.
 In the event of sustained symptom escalation (which is when the symptoms persist longer), treatment often requires pharmacological intervention using methadone or morphine.
 Pharmacological intervention is needed for 50 to 70 percent of NAS infants.3

 Long-Term Effects of Babies Born Addicted to Opiates

-NAS newborns or opioid-addicted babies may suffer from several negative side-effects.
-Limited information is available about the long-term developmental effects of Neonatal Abstinence Syndrome.
-This is largely because it would be extremely difficult to isolate all of the independent factors including comorbid substance exposure and environmental influences.
-It would be nearly impossible to determine the exact impact of NAS over a long period of time because there are too many other variables that could compromise the conclusion.
+NAS newborns or opiate-addicted babies may suffer from several negative side effects.
+Limited information is available about the long-term Neonatal Abstinence Syndrome effects, largely because it would be extremely difficult to isolate all of the independent factors, including comorbid substance exposure and environmental influences.
+It would also be nearly impossible to determine the long-term effects of NAS because there are too many other variables that could compromise the conclusion.

-Methadone is sometimes used to help these babies detox from the opiates.
-Based on observation and maternal reports, methadone-exposed infants have been found to exhibit increased motor rigidity, dysregulated motor patterns and decreased overall activity.
-These issues were present in toddlerhood and were associated with less social responsivity, shorter attention spans, and poorer social engagement.4
+Methadone is sometimes used to help these babies detox from opiates, but this form of treatment can also be dangerous.
+Based on observation and maternal reports, methadone treatment for babies has resulted in increased motor rigidity, dysregulated motor patterns, and decreased overall activity.
+These issues were present in toddlerhood and were associated with less social responsivity, shorter attention spans, and poorer social engagement.5

-In a longitudinal study involving 200 methadone-exposed and non-exposed infants from demographically-matched families, researchers found the following:
+In a longitudinal study involving 200 methadone-exposed and non-exposed infants from demographically matched families, researchers found the following:6

 - Clinically significant motor delays in nine-month-old methadone-exposed infants.
-These motor delays primarily included independent sitting and crawling.5
+These motor delays primarily included independent sitting and crawling.

 The Effects of Drugs and Alcohol on Babies

 Most of what a pregnant woman consumes is passed on to her baby through the placenta.
 Although Neonatal Abstinence Syndrome is typically specific to opiates, no amount of drugs or alcohol is safe for a child, and expecting mothers would be wise to stop abusing these substances during their pregnancy and even during breastfeeding.
-Babies born addicted to opioids are at risk for many health issues, but overall drug abuse during pregnancy can lead to a miscarriage, low birth weight, increased risk for illness, intellectual disabilities and even death.6
+Babies addicted to drugs are at risk for many health issues, but overall illicit and prescription drug abuse during pregnancy can lead to a miscarriage, low birth weight, increased risk for illness, intellectual disabilities, and even death.7

-Cocaine use, specifically, during pregnancy may cause the expecting mother’s water to break prematurely, and babies who are exposed to the drug in the womb will be at a higher risk for stroke, deformed limbs, brain damage, and long-term behavioral problems, among many other potential health difficulties.6
+Cocaine use, specifically during pregnancy, may cause the expecting mother’s water to break prematurely, and babies who are exposed to the drug in the womb will be at a higher risk for stroke, deformed limbs, brain damage, and long-term behavioral problems, among many other potential health difficulties.7

 - A Small Head